nerdpudding/factorio_llm/README.md

 ## Overview

-This is a **work-in-progress, highly experimental project** exploring how LLMs can enhance gameplay.

-The Python app is glue between [Ollama](https://ollama.ai) (LLM backend) and Factorio (game).
-You type natural language, the LLM decides which game actions to take, and the app executes them via RCON.
-See [Architecture](#architecture) for details.
+**Factorio** is a game about building and managing automated factories - mining resources, setting up production lines, optimizing logistics, and scaling up.
+It's complex, rewarding, and involves tracking a lot of moving parts.

+This project is an **experimental co-pilot** for Factorio - experimenting with what works and what doesn't, just like the game itself.
+Ask questions, give commands, and the LLM figures out which game actions to execute.

+**Why Factorio?** It has a rich Lua API accessible via RCON, making it perfect for LLM integration.
+Game state is fully queryable, actions are deterministic, and the complexity benefits from having an assistant that can track everything at once.

+See [Architecture](#architecture) for technical details.

-**What you can do:**
+**What you can currently do:**
-- "How much iron am I producing?" → LLM calls `get_production_stats`
+- 🔍 **Query**: "How much iron am I producing?"
+"What's my power consumption?"
+"Show nearby resources"
+- ⛏️ **Mine**: "Mine 500 coal" → instantly mines ore to your inventory
-- "Place 5 chests to my right" → LLM calls `get_player_position` + `place_entity`
+- 🏗️ **Build**: "Place 5 chests east of me" → calculates positions and places entities
-- Query game state, discuss strategy, get help with builds
+- 🔧 **Craft**: "Craft 50 iron gear wheels" → queues manual crafting
+- 📊 **Analyze**: "What are my assemblers making?"
+"Is research complete?"

+**The vision (end goal):**
+An AI strategy assistant that understands your factory, suggests optimizations, helps plan expansions, and executes multi-step build orders - all through conversation.

 **Why local-first?**
 - **Cost-effective**: No API fees or rate limits